Kathy Acker: Start of career and relationships

 Although her birth name was Karen, she was known as Kathy to her friends and family.
 Her first work appeared in print as part of the burgeoning New York City literary underground of the mid-1970s.
-During the 1970s, Acker often moved back and forth between San Diego, San Francisco, and New York.
-She married the composer and experimental musician Peter Gordon shortly before the end of their seven-year relationship.
-Later, she had relationships with the theorist, publisher, and critic Sylvère Lotringer and then with the filmmaker and film theorist Peter Wollen.
+During the 1970s, Acker often moved back and forth between San Diego, San Francisco, and New York, becoming a fixture of the downtown scene in the East Village.
+In February 1978, she married the composer and experimental musician Peter Gordon due to a cancer scare, and the pair ended their seven-year relationship shortly afterward.
+Later, she had relationships with the theorist, publisher, and critic Sylvère Lotringer and then with the filmmaker and film theorist Peter Wollen, as well as a brief affair with media theorist and scholar McKenzie Wark.
 In 1996, Acker left San Francisco and moved to London to live with the writer and music critic Charles Shaar Murray.
 She married twice.
-She was openly bisexual.
+She was openly bisexual, and identified as queer.

 In 1979, she won the Pushcart Prize for her short story "New York City in 1979."
 During the early 1980s, she lived in London, where she wrote several of her most critically acclaimed works.
 After returning to the United States in the late 1980s, she worked as an adjunct professor at the San Francisco Art Institute for about six years and as a visiting professor at several universities, including the University of Idaho, the University of California, San Diego (UC-San Diego), University of California, Santa Barbara (UC-Santa Barbara), the California Institute of Arts, and Roanoke College.

+In July 1989, Acker was involved in a literary controversy when the trade periodical Publishers Weekly revealed that around four pages from Harold Robbins' novel The Pirate (1974) had been lifted without permission and integrated into Acker's novel The Adult Life of Toulouse Lautrec (1975), which had recently been re-published in the UK in a selection of early works by Acker titled Young Lust (1989).
+After Paul Gitlin saw the exposé in Publishers Weekly, he informed Robbins' UK publisher, Hodder & Stoughton, who requested that Acker's publisher Unwin Hyman withdraw and pulp Young Lust.
+Representatives for Acker explained that she was well known for her deliberate use of literary appropriation—or bricolage, a postmodern technique akin to plagiarism in which fragments of pre-existing works are combined along with original writings to create new literary works.
+After an intervention by William S. Burroughs—a novelist who used appropriation in his own works of the 1960s—Robbins issued a statement to give Acker retroactive permission to appropriate from his work, avoiding legal action on his publisher's part.